slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/cache.md

 ---

 # Overview
 The Slate Cache is a light-weight LRU ( Least Recently Used ) Cache for both Android and Server.
-While there are many comprehensive Cache solutions available for the JVM, this is designed to be an **in-memory light-weight** cache with an emphasis on **diagnostics** and **async** functionality via **coroutines and channels**.
+While there are many comprehensive Cache solutions available for the JVM, this is designed to be an **in-memory light-weight** cache with an emphasis on **diagnostics** and **async** functionality leveraging Kotlin **Coroutines and Channels**.
 {{% break %}}

 # Goals